jurajpauko/KDS_sem/README.md

 # KDS_SEM

-## Semestral project from KDS course at FEE CTU in Prague.
+## Semestral project OF KDS course at FEE CTU in Prague.
+- Sender side
-- sends UDP protocols of any kind of files
+- sending UDP protocols of any kind of files